 WE Recycle History

-- WE (Wolfpack Excellence) Recycle, NC State’s Stadium Tailgate Recycling Program was started by a Caldwell Fellow in 2003 in coordination with the Waste Reduction and Recycling Office.
+- Tailgate recycling at home football games was started by a Caldwell Fellow in 2003 in coordination with WRR.

 - The program was originally called “Chuck It” Recycling, after the former head coach Chuck Amato.
-Seeing the chuck wagon rolling through collecting bottles and cans was a familiar site to tailgaters preparing for the next NC State victory.
+A "chuck wagon" would roll through the lots collecting empty bottles and cans from tailgaters preparing for a Pack Football win.

-- After the departure of coach Chuck Amato the effort was rebranded the “WE Recycle” program.
+- After the departure of coach Chuck Amato the effort was rebranded to “WE Recycle”, short for Wolfpack Excellence.

 - In 2003, the program received the “Most Innovative Program” award by the Carolina Recycling Association.